My Research Journey

 Research Publications

-Papers in top venues (POPL, OOPSLA, CCS, S&P) across verification, security, and programming languages.
+Papers in venues including POPL, OOPSLA, CCS, S&P, WWW, and AsiaCCS across verification, security, and programming languages.

 View all publications →Where This Is All Going